What is the meaning / definition of Sell Rate in the hospitality industry?

 When setting a Sell Rate, a hotel must try to get the very best deal for themselves whilst still making the agreement worthwhile for channels.
 This can sometimes be a difficult balance to strike, but it is well worth revenue management and pricing teams at hotels taking the time to calculate the best Sell Rates for each type of room or suite they are seeking to fill, so that their own Net Rate received later is as high as possible.

-- Sell Rate
+- Negotiated Rate